Chrisplus/NFCSocket/README.md

 ## Usage and Sample Code

-An example is provided in Example Folder.
+An example is provided in Example folder.

 ### Card-Side *plays as Server Socket*